zukunft/zukunft.com/docs/code_functions_all.md

         \-- sandbox_link - @return string that best describes this object
         \-- job_list - @return string with a table of the batch job entries for users
         \-- sys_log_list - @return string with a table of the system log entries for users
-        \-- triple_list - @param string $back the back trace url for the undo functionality
+        \-- triple_list - the names are separated by a blank and not by a comma, because each name is already a link
     \-- name_tip
         \-- formula_link_list - @return string with a list of the formula names with html links
     \-- dsp_id